sulu/sulu/UPGRADE.md

 ## 2.6.4

+### Replacing compiler passes with `tagged_iterator`s
+We have replaced the manual logic of getting a list of tagged services to the Symfony `tagged_iterator` argument.
+This means that the following classes have been removed:
+- src/Sulu/Bundle/AudienceTargetingBundle/DependencyInjection/Compiler/AddRulesPass.php

 ### Stricter Image Format Url Handling

 The image formats URL requires an exact filename match to retrieve the correct image format.
 Old versions will be redirected to the new version and any non-matching filenames will now return a 404 error.

 ## 2.6.3